mharrisonbit/HealthKitReader/README.md

 # RN HealthKit - Blood Glucose Tracker

 A comprehensive React Native application for tracking and managing blood glucose readings.
-This app serves as both a standalone tracking tool and an integration point with Apple HealthKit for iOS.(Although made to be for both apple and android it was not tested or has never been built to an android device at this time).
+This app serves as both a standalone tracking tool and an integration point with Apple HealthKit for iOS.
+(Although made to be for both Apple and Android, it was not tested or has never been built to an Android device at this time).

+## Recent Updates

+### Added Features

+- **Enhanced Chart View**
+  - Time range selection for viewing readings (1 hour, 3 hours, 6 hours, 12 hours)
+  - Chronological display with oldest readings on the left and newest on the right
+  - Simplified time labels showing only start and end times
+  - Improved readability with cleaner x-axis

+### Modified Features

+- **Data Retrieval**
+  - Limited HealthKit data retrieval to the last year of readings
+  - Optimized database queries for better performance
+  - Removed development console logs for release mode compatibility

+### Removed Features

+- **Chart View**
+  - Removed bar chart visualization
+  - Removed intermediate time labels on x-axis
+  - Simplified the chart interface for better user experience

+## Release Notes

+### Version 1.1.0

+#### Breaking Changes

+- Removed support for viewing data beyond one year from HealthKit
+- Removed bar chart visualization from the chart view
+- Removed intermediate time labels on the x-axis

+#### New Features

+- Added time range selection with four options:
+  - 1 hour view
+  - 3 hours view
+  - 6 hours view
+  - 12 hours view
+- Implemented chronological display of readings (oldest to newest)
+- Added simplified time labels showing only start and end times
+- Improved chart readability with cleaner x-axis

+#### Performance Improvements

+- Optimized database queries for faster data retrieval
+- Removed development console logs for better release mode performance
+- Improved chart rendering performance
+- Enhanced data filtering for selected time ranges

+#### Bug Fixes

+- Fixed chronological ordering of readings in chart view
+- Corrected time label display to show only start and end times
+- Improved data consistency when switching between time ranges
+- Fixed chart scaling issues with different time ranges

+#### Technical Changes

+- Updated HealthKit data retrieval to enforce one-year limit
+- Removed development-only console logs
+- Optimized database queries for better performance
+- Improved error handling in data retrieval

 ## Detailed Application Overview